-Recently, Dr. Poirel’s paper published in the Mental Health Magazine in Quebec (2017), was selected by the Quebec Association of Psychiatrists (AMPQ) as part of their accreditation process.
-Based on his research, Dr. Poirel supports patients struggling with psychological health issues, burnout, and stress.
+Recently, Emmanuel Poirel’s paper published in the Mental Health Magazine in Quebec (2017), was selected by the Quebec Association of Psychiatrists (AMPQ) as part of their accreditation process.
+Based on his research, he supports patients struggling with psychological health issues, burnout, and stress.